xtracthub/xtract-sampler/README.md

         - **Note**: If a `--head_bytes` or `--rand_bytes` value was passed during steps 1 and 2, the same value should be passed here.

 ## Where are files saved?
-- Models created using the training mode will be saved under the name `classifier-feature-date.pkl` where the classifier and feature are the values passed to the command line and date is the current date.
-Training a model will also create a .json file named `classifier-feature-date.json` that will contain training times and accuracy results about the trained model.
-To change the model name, pass `--model_name ex1` where ex1 is the name of the file to save the model.
+- Models created using the training mode will be saved under the name `stored_models/trained_classifiers/<classifier>-<feature>-<date>.pkl` where the classifier and feature are the values passed to the command line and date is the current date.
+Training a model will also create a .json file named `stored_models/trained_classifiers/<classifier>-<feature>-<date>.json` that will contain training times and accuracy results about the trained model. **CURRENTLY UNSUPPORTED**: To change the model name, pass `--model_name ex1` where ex1 is the name of the file to save the model.
-- Predictions from the prediction mode will be saved under the name `sampler_results.json`.
+- **Currently Unsupported**: Predictions from the prediction mode will be saved under the name `sampler_results.json`.
 To change this, pass `--results_file ex1` where ex1 is the name of the file to save prediction results.